 HoganWillig is honored to congratulate Judge J. Michael Kelleher on the announcement of his retirement as Town Justice in the Town of Lancaster.
 After 38 years of commitment and public service in the justice system, Judge Kelleher will be leaving the bench to focus on his private practice at HoganWillig.

 HoganWillig is pleased to announce that associates Allison M. Bozinski, Bryan J. Daniels and Lauren M. Silverstein have been admitted to the New York State Bar.

-Medicaid is a joint federal-state Social Security program established by federal law in 1965.
+Medicaid is a joint federal-state Social Security program.
 The laws governing Medicaid vary depending on whether the applicant is single or married, receiving services in the community or in a nursing home, and under or over the age of 65.
 Disabled individuals of any age, and medically needy individuals over the age of 65 are eligible for Medicaid as long as they meet the financial criteria.